 What do you do that makes you feel healthy?
 Making good food choices when I can and staying active

 Do you workout?
 How many times a week?
 Yes.
-On average 3x a week
+Anywhere from 3-6x a week

 Self conscious body part?
 I don’t really have one.
 I love everything about my body.
 If I had to choose one, it would be my nose (I broke it twice playing basketball my senior year in college and it’s still crooked even after surgery).
 I used to hate the cellulite on my legs when I was younger and dumber, now I love it

 Biggest body struggle?
 Finding clothes that fit.
-Everything is always sexier on me and I HATE that
+And also that everything always seems sexier on me because I’m curvy and I HATE that.

 What do you eat on a daily basis?
 I’m gluten free because I have celiac disease and I choose to not eat meat.
 I wish more people knew that being gluten free doesn’t mean healthier!
-It’s funny to me that all these people are on a gluten free diet without knowing the facts.
+It’s funny that all these people are on a “gluten free diet” without knowing the facts.
 For example: gluten free pasta is identical in calories as regular pasta.

-Breakfast: Coffee w/ vanilla creamer (dairy free), greek yogurt, 2 rice cakes w/ peanut butter, hard boiled eggs and GF english muffin w/ coconut oil, corn chex w/ almond milk, or oatmeal with raisins/honey
+Breakfast: Coffee w/ oat milk creamer (dairy free), dairy free yogurt, 2 rice cakes w/ peanut butter, Just Eggs GF english toast, granola with oat milk, or oatmeal with fresh berries

-Lunch: GF grilled cheese, cheese quesadilla w/ sundried tomatoes, or a salad
+Lunch: GF veggie sandwich, soup or a salad

 Favorite type of food?
 Thai, Indian, Italian

 Do you snack?
-I rarely EVER snack, but if I do it’s almonds.
-Or cheese.
-Always cheese.
+I rarely EVER snack, but if I do it’s almonds or some kind of nut

 What does being healthy mean to you?
 Being healthy doesn’t mean skinny and it never has meant that.
 Being healthy means not huffing and puffing when I get to the top of stairs.
 It means being strong.
 It means staying active to release stress and I’m always in need of more energy so working out gives that to me.
+It means feeding my body with good food choices as often as I can.
 It means wanting to live as long as I can.
 It overall means just taking care of my body, even though I’m curvy.

 Why is it important for you to stay healthy?
 I just always want to be the best version of me that I can be.
-I know I’m getting older so taking care of my body is super important to me.
-I can’t bounce back like I used to from anything.
+I also work in front of a camera for a living…so it’s kind of like preparing for the NBA basketball season-if you don’t prepare, you won’t perform as well as you can/should.
+I’m always on top of my game because it’s my career.
+Also, I know I’m getting older so taking care of my body is super important to me.
 I’m still on the fence if I want to have kids, but if I do, I know preparing my body before getting pregnant is super important.
 I try and choose organic when I can.
 It’s often hard to find both gluten free and organic.
 It’s frustrating.

 Favorite place to find curvy girl clothes?
-Gwynnie Bee, ASOS, H&M, Zara, Forever21.
+ASOS, H&M, Zara, Forever21.
+Levi jeans.
+Shein.
 Those are my go-tos.

 What type of clothing fits your body the best?
-High waisted pants and cropped tops.
+High waisted pants with stretch.
 Leggings.
-Anything with lots of stretch!

 How do you stay thick and fit?
 Tell us in the comment section below!